AnirudhTiwari/NML-DIP/README.md

 Algorithm developed by Anirudh Tiwari and Dr. Nita Parekh for finding Structural Domains in Proteins.
 This is done by Anirudh Tiwari as part of MS by Research main project at CCNSB, IIIT Hyderabad under the guidance of Dr. Nita Parekh.

 ## Prequisites To Run The Algorithm
-1. Python 2.7 or Python 3.x; Download & Install from [here](https://www.python.org/downloads/).
+1. Python 2.7 or Python 3.x; download & Install from [here](https://www.python.org/downloads/).
 2. Scikit-learn module; the Scikit-learn module can be installed using Pip, install Pip from [here](https://pip.pypa.io/en/stable/installing/).
-3. Git; Download and install Git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+3. Git; download and install Git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+4. Future module; install this using `pip install future`

 There are two versions of the algorithm hosted on two separate branches of this repository.
 The code hosted on the *master* branch is to be used to execute the algorithm on the 4 test datasets (details below).
 The code hosted on the *pdbTestBranch* can be used to test the algorithm on any PDB(s).